-In late 2017, the state of Pennsylvania approved a gaming package that would see several changes come about within the gaming industry, including online casino and poker options.
+In late 2017, the state of Pennsylvania approved a gaming package that would see several changes come about within the gaming industry, including online casino games and poker options.
 Operators have only just now begun to apply for licensing, with Penn National Gaming announcing they will be ready to offer services by early 2019.

 During a presentation covering the second quarter results of 2018, CEO of Penn National Gaming, Timothy J. Wilmott, discussed the company’s plans to get started with online gaming.
 Penn National operates Hollywood Casino and is one of nine operators who have applied for an interactive gaming license in the state.